uncazzy/todoist-dashboard/README.md

 ## Contributing

-We welcome contributions to Todoist Dashboard!
+Contributions to Todoist Dashboard are welcome!
 Whether it's reporting a bug, suggesting an enhancement, or submitting a code change, your help is appreciated.

-Please check out our [Contributing Guidelines](CONTRIBUTING.md) for detailed instructions on how to get started.
+Please check out [Contributing Guidelines](CONTRIBUTING.md) for detailed instructions on how to get started.

 ### Development Guidelines